saysimple/saysimple-plugin-devkit/README.md

 */
 ```

-_This is just an example and won't work if you try it_
+_This is just an example with placeholders, it won't work if you try it._

 ### insightsApiCall

-For Saysimple internal use only
+For internal Saysimple use only.

 ### getSetting

-Request a single setting with a fallback if it does not exist
+Request a single setting with a fallback if it does not exist.

 __input__

-* The first argument is a `string` this will be the path of the setting.
+* The first argument is a `string`.
+This will be the path of the setting.
-* The second argument is optional this will be the default value if the setting does not exist.
+* The second argument is optional.
+This will be the default value if the setting does not exist.
 * You can supply the setting type if you're using typescript.

 __output__

-The function returns the setting if it exists otherwise it will fall back to the default value
+This function returns the setting if it exists, otherwise it will fall back to the default value

 __usage__